kukushi/LeetCode/README.md

 LeetCode
 ========

-My solutions of LeetCode OJ.
-All solutions'll be written in C++ or python(preferred).
+My solutions of public problems in LeetCode OJ.
+All solutions'll be written in Python.